 Furthermore, notice that Bolt stated Bethlehem was “allegedly the home of [Joseph’s] ancestors.”
 So this journalist automatically assumes that the Bible is in error here, even though Matthew 1 and Luke 3 include genealogies that connect Christ’s parents to David, meaning that Bethlehem was the home of their ancestors.
 Also, the Messiah’s birthplace of Bethlehem was prophesied in Micah 5:2.
 So these are not mere allegations but are biblical fact.

 Fourth, the birth narratives in Matthew and Luke do not contradict each other at any point.
 They can be perfectly reconciled with a bit of research.
 Bodie Hodge and I recently wrote some articles dealing with these alleged contradictions.
-See A Matter of Time, Feedback: Timeline Twisting Texts, and Feedback: More Timeline Twisting for an in-depth look at these issues.
+See Christmas Timeline of the Biblical Account, Feedback: Timeline Twisting Texts, and Feedback: More Timeline Twisting for an in-depth look at these issues.

 Fifth, perhaps the most difficult challenge raised by Bolt is whether or not Quirinius was the governor of Syria at the time of Christ’s birth.
 The problem is that historians generally agree that the governor of Syria at that time was a man named Quintilius Varus, and that Quirinius didn’t become governor of that region until AD 6 or 7.
 How can this possibly be reconciled?
 Three solutions have been proposed, and each of them has some merit.
 If one of these is true, then Bolt’s objection is overruled.